odrling/mqtteer/README.md

 * MQTTEER_USERNAME: MQTT username of the client
 * MQTTEER_PASSWORD: MQTT password of the client
 * MQTTEER_DEVICE_NAME: name that this device will have in Home Assistant
+* MQTTEER_DEBUG: print a lot of debugging information when defined

 You must run `mqtteer announce` once with to announce the device to Home Assistant.
 You should run it again when updating mqtteer as the format of